 OMA offers an array of resources for current students to enhance their educational experiences and grow as individuals and professionals:

-- BEAM (Building Equitable Access to Mentorship) is an evidence-based mentoring program that leverages the experience and expertise of SMPH faculty members to provide mentorship to our medical students.
+- Building Equitable Access to Mentorship (BEAM) is an evidence-based mentoring program that leverages the experience and expertise of SMPH faculty members to create relationships and provide ongoing support for our medical students.
+This program specifically focuses on providing and fostering mentoring relationships for individuals from historically underrepresented groups in medicine.

 Contact Us: